Department of Labor Logo United States Department of Labor

 • the expected number of items per establishment to be collected.

-After the allocation process is completed, establishments are selected independently within sampling strata, which represent product areas at the most detailed level of publishable harmonized indexes.
+After the allocation process is completed, establishments are selected independently within sampling strata, which represent product areas at the most detailed level of publishable Harmonized System indexes.
 Because the size of trade for establishments varies greatly, selection is based on probability proportionate to size (PPS), where size is defined as dollar value traded.
-This approach reduces sampling error compared with equal probabilities of selection.
+The approach reduces sampling error compared with equal probabilities of selection.
 Some establishments are selected with 100 percent probability; these are the large, frequent traders in a stratum.
 The rest of the establishments have probabilities of selection that are proportional to the value of their trade in the stratum.
 These comparatively smaller traders are designated as uncertainties.
 An establishment can be selected in more than one stratum and with different probabilities of selection; that is, each stratum is independently sampled.

 Some sampling strata have low dollar values of trade, and the corresponding price index may not be publishable because the stratum does not meet the dollar threshold for publication.
 Even so, sampled establishments in these strata are weighted accordingly and aggregated to a higher level to ensure representativeness of overall trade for all-goods import and export price indexes.